mahan-hosseini/AutoGaitA/README.md

 ### Annotation Table Examples and Templates
 Annotation Table example and template files for *AutoGaitA_DLC* and *AutoGaitA_Simi* can be found in the [**annotation tables**](https://github.com/mahan-hosseini/AutoGaitA/tree/main/annotation%20tables) folder of this repository.

 Users are advised to read the ***important note*** of that folder, use the template to enter their data's timestamp information and to then compare the resulting table with our example to check formatting.
+Users working with ImageJ/FIJI are encouraged to check out the [AnnotationTable-Plugin](https://github.com/luca-flemming/AnnotationTable-Plugin) developed by our contributor Luca Flemming.

 ## Documentation